FabricLabs/fabric/README.md

 challenges in society, ranging from economic oppression and institutional violence to the efficient distribution of cat photos and dank memes.

+## Getting Started
+To install Fabric, ensure `node -v >= 8.0.0` and `npm i FabricLabs/fabric` into whichever repository you intend to publish.

+## Available Commands
+- `npm run cli` provides a direct command-line interface to the Fabric network.
+- `npm run docs` creates a local HTTP server for browsing documentation.
+- `npm run examples` creates a local HTTP server for interacting with examples.
+- `npm start` creates a local Fabric node.

+## Using as a Library
+Fabric exposes a constructor with several components which are convenient for including in your existing applications.
+Convenient functions exist for common frameworks such as React,

 ## Why?
 Legacy systems are [constantly failing][everything-is-broken], resulting in the loss of some really cool things!
 Some are rushing to save the